+Karl Midl

-Karl Midl Country Head, UK and CEO WMUK
+Country Head, UK and CEO WMUK

 Karl Midl is an FCA approved professional with over 25 years of operational and client facing experience in the financial services sector.
 Karl joined Waystone in 2023 as part of its acquisition of Link Fund Solutions Limited where he had held the role of CEO.
 Karl joined Link Fund Solutions in 1995 and in 2002 became a Board member.
 Throughout his career, Karl has gained significant expertise in the administration and management of Collective Investment Schemes, both onshore and offshore and in all areas of operations, including fund accounting, pricing, transfer agency and projects.

-Vasileios Karalekas European Head of Investment Risk

-Vasileios joined Waystone in 2014 and serves as the company's Head of Investment Risk Management, overseeing the investment risk desks of the company's regulated entities in Ireland, Luxembourg, and the UK.
+Vasileios Karalekas European Head of Investment Risk Vasileios joined Waystone in 2014 and serves as the company's Head of Investment Risk Management, overseeing the investment risk desks of the company's regulated entities in Ireland, Luxembourg, and the UK.
 Vasileios is responsible for the implementation of best-in-class risk management models and practices and compliance with the latest regulatory guidelines.
 With over 10 years of experience working within the financial sector, Vasileios' interests and experience span both asset classes and strategies and include the valuation and risk modelling of derivatives, structured credit, liquid asset strategies and alternative assets, such as loan origination and real estate.

 Andrew Berry

 Executive Director

-Andrew has over 30 years of experience in accounting and financial services, working in retail funds, fund platforms, fund accounting, administration and investment oversight.
-At Waystone, Andrew leads the UK ACD/AIFM business within the London operation, having joined in 2019 as part of Waystone's acquisition of Host Capital Ltd. As Executive Director, Andrew oversees the UK ACD/Alternative Investment Fund Manager business including client service delivery across UCITS and non-UCITS funds in the UK, with responsibility for the management of the risk, valuation, due diligence and audits for the UK ACD/Alternative Investment Fund Manager, its funds and appointed delegates.
-Andrew is IAQ qualified and his previous roles have involved the set up and operation of UK ACD/Alternative Investment Fund Manager companies.
+Andrew has over 33 years of experience in accounting and financial services, working in retail funds, fund platforms, fund accounting, administration, and investment oversight.
+Andrew joined Waystone in October 2019 as part of the acquisition of Host Capital Ltd. Based in London, Andrew is Head of ACD Governance and assists the Senior Management Group in the management of ongoing and large-scale operational deliverables covering the ACD, Operator and AIFM responsibilities for the firm's funds and pension products.
+Prior to joining Host Capital, Andrew was Associate Director at DST Systems (formerly IFDS), the UK's largest transfer agent.
+Andrew has also held positions at Bank of New York Mellon and Cofunds Ltd. Andrew is IAQ qualified, and his previous roles have involved the set up and operation of UK ACD/Alternative Fund Manager Companies.

-Rachel Wheeler Global Product Head, Regulated Fund Solutions

-Rachel is responsible for overseeing the development, management and growth of our regulated fund solutions business.
+Rachel Wheeler Global Product Head, Regulated Fund Solutions Rachel is responsible for overseeing the development, management and growth of our regulated fund solutions business.
 This encompasses the management companies and MiFID (Markets in Financial Instruments Directive) businesses.
 Trained as a fund lawyer, Rachel has gained over 25 years of experience in asset management.
 Her extensive career includes serving as the Group General Counsel for Aviva Investors and GAM Investments.
 Rachel has also held senior positions in the legal teams of USS Investment Management, The Bank of New York Mellon, Gartmore Investment Management and Merrill Lynch Investment Management.
 Rachel holds a postgraduate diploma in Law and the Legal Practice Course from the College of Law, Guildford, and a BA (Hons) in History from the University of Wales.